django-cms/django-cms/docs/introduction/03-integrating_applications.rst

 Integrating applications
 ########################

-All the following sections of this tutorial are concerned with integrating other applications into django CMS, which is where a vast part of its power comes from.
+All the following sections of this tutorial are concerned with different ways of integrating other applications into django CMS.
+The ease with which other applications can be built into django CMS sites is an important feature of the system.

-Integrating applications doesn't just mean installing them alongside django CMS, so that they peacefully co-exist.
+Integrating applications doesn't merely mean installing them alongside django CMS, so that they peacefully co-exist.
 It means using django CMS's features to build them into a single coherent web project that speeds up the work of managing the site, and makes possible richer and more automated publishing.